lsolbach/MDDGenerator/README.md

 Version 1.0.0 (25.06.2013)
 --------------------------
-* moved standard templates from the generator config into this project
+* moved standard templates from the generator config into this project to make them reusable
-* Initial git import
+* initial git import